 - Small fluid-filled blisters (vesicles), which form in about one day and then break and leak

 - Crusts and scabs, which cover the broken blisters and take several more days to heal

-New bumps continue to appear for several days.
-As a result, you may have all three stages of the rash — bumps, blisters and scabbed lesions — at the same time on the second day of the rash.
-Once infected, you can spread the virus for up to 48 hours before the rash appears, and you remain contagious until all spots crust over.
+New bumps continue to appear for several days, so you may have all three stages of the rash — bumps, blisters and scabbed lesions — at the same time.
+You can spread the virus to other people for up to 48 hours before the rash appears, and the virus remains contagious until all broken blisters have crusted over.

 The disease is generally mild in healthy children.
-In severe cases, the rash can spread to cover the entire body, and lesions may form in the throat, eyes and mucous membranes of the urethra, anus and vagina.
-New spots continue to appear for several days.
+In severe cases, the rash can cover the entire body, and lesions may form in the throat, eyes, and mucous membranes of the urethra, anus and vagina.

 When to see a doctor

-If you suspect that you or your child has chickenpox, consult your doctor.
-He or she usually can diagnose chickenpox by examining the rash and by noting the presence of accompanying symptoms.
+If you think you or your child might have chickenpox, consult your doctor.
+He or she usually can diagnose chickenpox by examining the rash and considering other symptoms.
 Your doctor can also prescribe medications to lessen the severity of chickenpox and treat complications, if necessary.
-Be sure to call ahead for an appointment and mention you think you or your child has chickenpox, to avoid waiting and possibly infecting others in a waiting room.
+To avoid infecting others in the waiting room, call ahead for an appointment and mention that you think you or your child may have chickenpox.

 - The rash spreads to one or both eyes.